 On the bottom of the capstan motor should be a colored tag which will

-If you have the sintered bearings which require oiling, write down which
+But If you have the sintered bearing capstan - which does require oiling, write down which

-oil you need in your manual and order the CORRECT oil from Jeff at Precision Motor Works
+oil you need in your manual and order the CORRECT oil from either of the two places listed below

 First off, there are a number of EPROMs inside the machine, and these